raxsha/TheActivistWatch/README.md

 ActivistWatch is an application that connects activists with organizations to help promote activism.
 ActivistWatch brings together organizers who are hosting events and activists who are looking for causes to be a part of.

+---
+#### Current Version: 1.01

+##### New Features
+1. Allows "swiping" on all events the dashboard
+2. View your organizations and events
+3. Load event images on pages and dashboard
+4. [Fix] login and registration errors that resulted in bad calls to the database
+5. [Fix] client-side decoding of getEvents() database response

+---

 ## Installation ##

 ActivistWatch is coded in Android Java and is only compatible on Android devices.